Sport and recreation - policy, strategy and action plan updates

 Timeline

-The Club Funded Capital Works Policy will ensure clear guidelines and due diligence is provided for clubs and organisations to seek Council approval for the completion of minor infrastructure projects at Council-owned facilities.
+The policy will be reviewed in 2026 and will ensure clear guidelines and due diligence is provided for clubs and organisations to seek Council approval for the completion of minor infrastructure projects at Council-owned facilities.

 Council officers have been working with clubs in recent years to support the delivery of club-funded projects through a set of guidelines.
 These guidelines require updating in line with current compliance and Council processes.
 The new Policy will ensure clubs and organisations are aware of the principles and requirements for Council’s approval of club-funded works and assess the risk associated to Council during the approval process.